AD-Bench: A Real-World, Trajectory-Aware Advertising Analytics Benchmark for LLM Agents: Introduction

 \textbullet\quad \textbf{Challenge 1: Ground-Truth Obsolescence.} This challenge is particularly evident in advertising and marketing, where user data, campaign delivery conditions, and platform policies are frequently updated.
 Consequently, benchmarks based on static QA pairs can quickly become obsolete: once the underlying data or governing rules change, previously correct answers may no longer remain valid, compromising the reliability of the ground truth.

 \textbullet\quad \textbf{Challenge 2: Lack of Evaluation for Advertising Trajectories.} In advertising analytics, user queries often require an agent to plan and execute an execution trajectory over a complex set of tools.
-This involves selecting appropriate tools from a diverse toolkit and specifying the correct parameters at each step.
-Although end-to-end evaluation can measure the accuracy of the final answer, it is insufficient for assessing the agent’s execution efficiency in advertising and marketing scenarios.
+This involves selecting appropriate tools and skills~\cite{grasp2026,skillsbench2026} from a diverse toolkit and specifying the correct parameters at each step.
+Although end-to-end evaluation can measure the accuracy of the final answer, it is insufficient for assessing the validity of the agent’s execution trajectory in advertising and marketing scenarios.

 \textbullet\quad \textbf{Challenge 3: Long-Tail Distribution of Advertising Analytics.} Customer analytics needs served by marketing platforms vary substantially.
 In real online traffic, the frequency of analytics tasks typically follows a long-tail distribution: basic descriptive analyses account for the majority of requests, while highly specialized needs are dispersed across the long tail.
 If evaluation covers only high-frequency tasks, it can introduce selection bias and thus overestimate the agent’s overall capability in real-world settings.